jakobnissen/jakobnissen.github.io/posts/latency.md

 More speculatively, the developers have talked about executing Julia using an interpreter, then compiling the same code in a background thread, and switching execution from the interpreted version to the compiled version when the compiled version is done.

 This is a highly speculative optimisation, and as far as I know, no actual work has been done in this area so far, so if this optimisation ever lands, it will take many years.

+#### More tooling improvements?
+This is sort of a joker, because tooling to allow developers to reduce latency has already improved quite a lot, and it's difficult as a user to put my finger on _exactly what_ kind of tooling I'd like to see getting build.
+Nonetheless, I feel strongly that there could exist better tooling which would guide developers more easily towards writing low-latency code.
+This is a common user experience for all software: Users can easily tell that something isn't quite as nice as it could be, but can't articulate what it should be instead.
+Nonetheless, let me try:

+1. It is currently still too difficult to automatically diagnose type piracy.
+   Ideally, a package like Aqua should detect all instances of type piracy, and for each instance, explicitly tell you in which package the function and each argument is defined.
+   Even more ideally, a piracy check should be an automatic part of the language server, such that your IDE will put a fat, red line under a method definition if it's a pirate.
+2. While JET.jl makes it easy to detect inference problems, the output is not provided in a way that is particularly actionable:
+   It does not display the call chain that leads to uninferability with all types, such that you can easily identify the function call where type information is lost, it does not flag abstractly typed containers, and there are still too many "false positives" from places like Base where users can't do anything about them.
+   This is particularly true when you run `@report_opt` on a large, type unstable code base.

+[^1]: Famously, this used to _not_ work in Julia back before I learned the language: If a method was redefined (or even if a new, more applicable method was defined), any callers would not get updated, and would simply return the wrong answer.
+This was tracked in [issue 265](https://github.com/JuliaLang/julia/issues/265), possibly the most infamous issue ever in Julia, and solved five years later, in [PR 17057](https://github.com/JuliaLang/julia/pull/17057) for Julia 0.6.

+[^2]: This is closely analogous to type piracy, but note that type piracy is about _defining_ methods for foreign functions using foreign types, whereas "external codeinstances" (i.e. foreign methodinstances) are created when you simply _call_ methods with such function signatures.
+Creating such foreign methodinstances is completely legitimate and must be expected in most packages.